JoelS-76/Housing_Analysis/Housing_Analysis/README.md

 The group has worked together to gather a variety of Data sets from a variety of different locations.
 The group has looked at the information contained within each Data set in order to discover pieces of information that is relevant to the project.
 Quite a few Data sets were discarded, and the two sets listed above have been the most resourceful so far.
 The group retains the right to add data sets to the project should they deem it necessary to add additional information.

 ### **Description of the analysis phase of the project**
-The group is in the process of cleaning the data.
-The group will use Jupyter Notebook to call the data from the csv files that we found.
-We will combine columns from the two different Data sets and begin to eliminate columns that are not relevant to the project.
-We are also in the process of dropping rows that do not have complete information.
-Once the cleaning is complete, the group will employ PGAdmin to house our data.
-Eventually, moving information to Javascript to display our findings.
+The group used Pandas in Jupyter Notebook to clean the data from the csv files that we found.
+We combined columns from the two different data sets and eliminated columns that were not relevant to the project.
+We also dropped rows that did not have complete information.
+We employed PGAdmin to house our data, and moved information to Javascript to display our findings.

 ### Visualizations